 NRRD was originally formed for purposes of establishing organized levee control along the Napa River on the eastern side of Milton Road.
-Since NRRD currently has neither the necessary property interests nor any existing assessments for this purpose, levee maintenance and improvement remain the responsibility of individual property owners who own their portion of the levee.
+Actual levee maintenance and improvement remains the responsibility of individual property owners who own their portion of the levee.
 NRRD does not actively provide organized levee control services as contemplated in the District's formation and principal act.
-Since it has no property interests except for owning about fifty linear feet of the mile long levee, NRRD has no current right or responsibility to maintain the existing levees.
+NRRD has no direct authority to maintain existing levees given that a reclamation plan and a funding mechanism as contemplated in the Water Code have not been adopted by the District.
 To date, NRRD has only served as an advisory agency with respect to providing property owners with guidelines for individual levee maintenance.
 However, NRRD recognizes that inundation continues to pose a serious hazard to the area and that a standardized, well-maintained levee system is needed.
-NRRD's Board has recently reached out to NCFCWCD to request funding assistance and staff assistance to secure an engineer's report to determine long-term flood protection needs and feasible projects.
+NRRD's Board is currently examining the possibility of adopting a reclamation plan, which would allow the District to effectively provide residential-level inundation protection throughout the entire District.